Alquimia-ai/documentation/helm/alquimiaruntime/README.md

 - A running Openshift or Kubernetes cluster.

-- Openshift Serverless (Knative) runtime installed.
+- Openshift Serverless (Knative) runtime installed, serving and eventing.

 - Openshift Service Mesh (Istio) for networking.